browserpass/browserpass-native/README.md

 Unpack the archive.
 If you decided to compile the application yourself, refer to the [Building the app](#building-the-app) section on how to do so.
 Once complete, continue with the steps below.

+If you are on macOS, first install the necessary tools: `brew install coreutils gnu-sed`.

 If you downloaded a release archive with pre-compiled binary, follow these steps to install the app:

 ```